 - If you have developed significant labial changes postpartum or if you have always had large and/or irregular labia majora, labia minora, or both

 - If you experience discomfort while sitting, during sex, or when engaging in physical activity

 During the consultation and assessment, your plastic surgeon will take special care to honor privacy and confidentiality when discussing this sensitive topic.

-If you are considering labiaplasty in Oshkosh, Wisconsin, you are also wondering about the cost.
+If you are considering labiaplasty near Oshkosh, Wisconsin, you are also wondering about the cost.
 Depending on the extent of your needs and if the labia majora or the labia minora, or both, need to be reduced, you can expect an average cost of $4,000 to $6,000.

 Are You Ready to Improve Your Appearance?

 Dr. Sauerhammer is committed to truly understanding your unique goals and devotes herself to providing high-quality, life-changing results for every patient, every time.
 If you are ready to learn more about how the Wisconsin Institute of Plastic Surgery can help you achieve your ideal image, call our office today to request a consultation!

 Labiaplasty is an outpatient procedure performed under the use of general anesthesia, which means you will be asleep and therefore experience minimal discomfort.